Studies

 Hallam Mill, Stockport

-The structural grid — shown in red — was derived by counting window bays and cross-referencing with the aerial photography.
-Proposal B shows a viable office layout: individual units ranging from 213 to 904 sq ft, external steel fire escape stairs, and a central stair/lift core.
+The structural grid, shown in red, was worked out by counting window bays and cross-referencing with the aerial photography.
+Proposal B is one possible reading of how the building might work as offices: individual units ranging from 213 to 904 sq ft, external steel fire escape stairs to the gable, and a central stair and lift core.
+It isn't the only answer the building offers, but it's a workable one.

 Building